graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-10/papers/2024-10-30-thinking_llms.md

 ### The key idea

 There has been a growing trend in allowing LLMs to use more inference-time compute to generate answers to harder questions.
-The [Chain-of-Thought](https://arxiv.org/abs/2201.11903) approach, which pushes the model to self-correct and iteratively revise its answer, has shown significant promise, but mainly for tasks involving maths and logic - while, in principle, taking the time to think should be helpful for any task.
-The authors propose a method to equip existing LLMs with the ability to think and plan before outputting a response, by a custom post-training procedure, dubbed Thought Process Optimization, which does not require any additional human data (RLAIF).
+The [Chain-of-Thought](https://arxiv.org/abs/2201.11903) approach, which pushes the model to self-correct and iteratively revise its answer, has shown significant promise, particularly for tasks involving maths and logic.
+However, in principle, taking the time to think should be helpful for a broad range of tasks.
+The authors propose a method to equip existing LLMs with the ability to think and plan before outputting a response through a custom post-training procedure called Thought Process Optimization.
+The technique does not require any additional human data, instead leveraging Reinforcement Learning from AI Feedback (RLAIF).

 <img src="{{ page.image_dir | append: 'fig1.png' | relative_url }}" alt="Thought Preference Optimization training procedure.">